Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - The Buff affliction is now stackable to allow multiple Buffs at the same time
 - Added Banana item and Banana Peel trap
 - Fixed sprite Z ordering issue with SkyCrasher
+- Added BananaBunch item.
+The Banana class's throwBananaPeel was made static and BananaBunch is now a friend of Banana.